icure/cardinal-introductory-tutorial/README.md

 The tutorial code is available in Kotlin, Python, and TypeScript.
 Below you will find instructions for running the code in all three languages.
 For further explanations and examples, check the [Cardinal documentation](TODO).

-## Executing the Tutorial in Kotlin
+## Launching the Tutorial in Kotlin

 To run the tutorial in Kotlin, clone this repository: